 Best Metal: CATHYLIFE Chopsticks Reusable 316 Stainless Steel Color Laser Engraved

-Because it was believed that metal changed color to indicate poison, it has long been the chopstick material of choice for Koreans.
+Since it was believed that metal changed color to indicate poison, it has long been the chopstick material of choice for Koreans.
 That preference remains today due to its hygienic properties, durability, ability to withstand heat, and odor resistance.
-But its heat retention and general slipperiness has led other cultures to try and make their own versions.
+But its heat retention and general slipperiness have led other cultures to try and make their own versions.
 This gorgeous pick is one such hybrid, combining Chinese length, Japanese shape, and Korean sensibilities, using corrosion-resistant, sturdy 316 (18/10) stainless steel.

 A lush color laser engraving promises never to fade, and laser-patterned etchings at the tips make for a better grip.
 A squared barrel keeps them from rolling, and a hollow core keeps them lightweight for easier handling—an issue some have with metal chopsticks.